 If you’re a business owner in a hurricane-prone area, you’ll need more than sandbags — you need a business hurricane plan.

-The six-month-long hurricane season traditionally running from June through November has sneakily soaked into May and December, giving more opportunities for your worst customer to visit.
+The six-month-long hurricane season traditionally running from June through November has sneakily soaked into May and December, giving more opportunities for your worst customer to make a visit.

 Creating a business hurricane plan in addition to your own personal plan can seem daunting, especially if it hasn’t been on your radar like that tropical disturbance making googly eyes at you from across the Gulf.